KatFrog/dog-friendly-neighborhood-map/README.md

-# East Cobb Dog-Friendly Neighborhood Maps
+# East Cobb Dog-Friendly Neighborhood Map
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
  ![Google Maps](https://img.shields.io/badge/googlemaps-v3.34-brightgreen.svg?colorB=purple) ![OpenWeatherMap](https://img.shields.io/badge/openweathermap-v2.5-brightgreen.svg) ![React](https://img.shields.io/badge/react-v16.5.2-ff69b4.svg) ![Redux](https://img.shields.io/badge/redux-v4.0.0-a151cc.svg)

-This is my final project to complete my Front End Nanodegree from Udacity.
-The requirements of this project are to develop a single page application featuring a map of your neighborhood and to add functionality to this map including:
-- highlighted locations using map markers,
-- third-party data about those locations and,
-- various ways to browse the content using filtering.

-To this end, I created a neighborhood map highlighting locations that are friendly to dogs.
-I use [OpenWeatherMap](https://openweathermap.org) to display the current weather at each location, because most of the time I'm going outside with my dog.
-For fun, I use custom map markers that are colored according to the Dog Friendly Rating (DFR) of each location.
-The DFR is a combination of:
+The East Cobb Dog-Friendly Neighborhood Map features locations in and around East Cobb County, GA that are friendly to dogs.
+The app uses [OpenWeatherMap](https://openweathermap.org) to display the current weather at each location.
+This app also provides custom map markers that are colored according to the **Dog Friendly Rating (DFR)** of each location.
+The **DFR** is a combination of:
 - where dogs are allowed (inside and outside, or outside only),
 - whether water is provided,
 - what activities are available, and